 Political Responses

 Following the shooting, political figures across the spectrum reacted.
-Former President Trump was the first to break the news: “The Great, and even Legendary, Charlie Kirk, is dead…”
+President Trump was the first to break the news: “The Great, and even Legendary, Charlie Kirk, is dead…”

 Former President Obama also weighed in: “We don’t yet know what motivated the shooter, but this kind of despicable violence has no place in our democracy.”